lse-ds105/ds105w-project-rubber-ducks/docs/index.md

----
-title: "Rubber Ducks 🦆 weather analysis project"
+# Rubber Ducks 🦆 weather analysis project

-authors: "Oliver Gregory, Sofia Giorgianni, Noemie Dunand-Wisdom"
+authors: Oliver Gregory, Sofia Giorgianni, Noemie Dunand-Wisdom
-format: revealjs
----

 # What is our project about?

 ### "_London is a rainy city._"